SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 > Should you not call her a harlot who makes us excessively amourous?
 Governed only by
 > avaricious gain, will not that most base woman deserve the name of prostitute, who saps
-> the strength of the young by fostering wantnoness?
-This is what the printing presses do:
+> the strength of the young by fostering wantnoness? __This is what the printing presses do:
-> they corrupt susceptible hearts.
-Yet the (may we say) silly asses do not see this, and
+> they corrupt susceptible hearts.__ Yet the (may we say) silly asses do not see this, and
 > brutes rejoice in the fraudulent title of teachers, exalting themselves &hellip;

-Fortunatley, Doge Marcello did not listen, and the age of literacy gradually dawned.
+Fortunately, Doge Marcello did not listen: the age of literacy gradually dawned.
 Equally unfortunately, Savonarola fought a rearguard action destroying much Renaissance art and writing.

 Savonarola lost.